International Year of Glaciers' Preservation

-A photo from the summit of Semenovskogo, a mountain in Southwest Russia.
-The photo shows a glacier.

 The year 2025 was declared the International Year of Glaciers' Preservation (IYGP2025) by the United Nations General Assembly to "highlight the importance of glaciers and ensure that those relying on them...receive the necessary.. services".
 The declaration was made at a request the mountainous country of Tajikistan made during 2022.
 Melting ice and glaciers threaten water security in many regions, including Tajikistan.